apache-spark-on-k8s/kubernetes-HDFS/charts/hdfs-datanode-k8s/README.md

 ### Usage

-  1. Optionally, find the domain name of your k8s cluster that become part of pod and service host names.
+  1. Optionally, find the domain name of your k8s cluster that becomes part of pod and service host names.
 Default is `cluster.local`.
 See `values.yaml` for additional parameters to change.
 You can add them below in `--set`, as comma-separated entries.